 Option to "Bank" Funds

 We recommend that students spend at least one year in the field.
-Students who have received an outside fellowship may spend an additional semester in the field (eighteen months total).
+Students who have received an outside fellowship award may spend an additional semester in the field (eighteen months total).
 Those who get outside fellowships and spend eighteen months in the field will return to Duke with three semesters of funding.

 Duke offers fieldwork grants through the Graduate School.

 In the spring of the second year, students should collect information about relevant grants for their field dissertation research starting in January of the third year.
 Please note: some deadlines are as early as mid-summer after the second year.
 In the fall of the third year, you are expected to apply to all relevant sources for external funding for dissertation research.
 There are grants specifically allocated to support students in the dissertation writing stage.